 One of the main aims of this policy is to support the College's general risk management strategy in reducing and managing the risk of non-compliance with statutory health and safety legislation.
-It is essential to ensure that matters relating to occupational hygiene, environmental health and personal safety for students, staff, NCS, Princes Trust, visitors and contractors, receive at all times due priority.
+It is essential to ensure that matters relating to occupational hygiene, environmental health and personal safety for students, staff, Princes Trust, visitors and contractors, always receive due priority.